 Texas Health and Human Services Commission Managed Care P.O.
 Box 149030, Mail Code W-516 Austin, TX 78714-9030

 HHSC conducts a case review and makes a final determination.
 The member and Program Support Unit (PSU) staff will be notified in writing of the decision and any available alternatives.
-If the member is disenrolled, HHSC will make the necessary system adjustments and notify the respective managed care organization and enrollment broker.
+If the member is disenrolled, HHSC will make the necessary system adjustments and notify the respective managed care organization (MCO) and enrollment broker.

 The member can only re-enter the STAR+PLUS system and the STAR+PLUS HCBS program using Money Follows the Person (MFP) procedures.
 See Section 3510, Money Follows the Person and Managed Care, for additional information.